About Last Night

 The plot thickens when Danny loses his job and ends up tending bar at Casey’s, a saloon frequented by his stalker ex-girlfriend (Paula Patton).
 It doesn’t help that Bernie’s already been pressuring his suddenly-domesticated pal to revert to sowing his wild oats.

-Regardless, the resulting relationship tensions still take a back seat to lighthearted banter in this superficial adventure laced with one-liners like, “If this bitch were any dumber, you’d have to water her.”
+Still, the resulting relationship tensions take a back seat to lighthearted banter in this superficial adventure laced with one-liners like, “If this bitch were any dumber, you’d have to water her.”
 Look for quickie cameos by NFL great Terrell Owens as well as by Rob Lowe and Demi Moore courtesy of a clip from original.

-ALN 2.0, a bawdy variation on the theme establishing Kevin Hart as a bona fide box-office attraction.
+About Last Night 2.0, a bawdy variation on the theme establishing Kevin Hart as a bona fide box-office attraction.

 Very Good (3 stars)